KJStrand/3D_Medical_Segmentation_Hippocampus/Section2/README.md

 Artifacts from Section 2:

-* Functional code that trains the segmentation model
+* Functional code that trains the segmentation model.
+Begin model training by running script *run_ml_pipeline.py*, modified to include correct path to dataset.
 * Test report with Dice scores on test set (json file).
 Final average Dice is around .90
 * Screenshots from Tensorboard output, showing Train and Validation loss plots, along with images of the predictions that the model is making at different stages of training
 * Trained model PyTorch parameter file (`model.pth`, exceeds Github file size)